CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_1.md

-# Team GetHub Page Prompts
+# TEAM ACTIVITY 2: Make a plan
 ### Instructions:
 Work through the prompts in order.
 Use a decision-making method "to decide" before moving to a new section of the handout.